Tokyu 2020 series: Interior

 Passenger accommodation consists of high-back seating.
 The trains are also fitted with security cameras and air purifiers.

 Formation

-The trains are operated as six-car sets.
-They were built as eight-car sets, but two cars per train will be stored until 2022, when platform doors are extended to fit 8-car trains as part of Tokyu Corporation's strategy to cope with high demand on the Meguro Line and for the opening of the Sōtetsu Tōkyū Link Line.
-All three trainsets are formed as follows:
+The trains are operated as eight-car sets.
+They were originally built as such, but were initially operated as six-car sets, with two cars per set stored until 2022, when platform doors were extended to fit 8-car trains as part of Tokyu Corporation's strategy to cope with high demand on the Meguro Line and for the opening of the Sōtetsu Tōkyū Link Line.
+All three trainsets are distinguished with an "8-Cars" sticker located on the front window of the first and last cars, and are formed as follows: